kuwisdelu/MSIResearch/magi-help.md

 Environments can become quite large, so please try to re-use your environments as much as possible, and remove unused environments.

-For shared projects, it is recommended to create a single environment to be used by multiple lab members.
+For shared projects, it is recommended to create a single `conda` environment to be used by multiple lab members.

 Please name your `conda` environments so their owner and purpose are clear to other users.